AviatrixSystems/avxlabs-docs/ace_ops/docs/lab6.md

 ---
 Communicate your POD number
 ```

-<ins>Please wait for the trainer to inform you about the injection of the failure!</ins>

 Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways >** select the *ace-aws-eu-west-1-transit1* GW **> Approval**